Sumandora/ExecutableMalloc/README.md

 ## Usage

-### CMake

-Add the following to your CMakeLists.txt.
+Add the following to your CMakeLists.txt:

 ```cmake
 FetchContent_Declare(ExecutableMalloc